SEI-SEA-1-25/express-blogpulse/readme.md

 [Here](https://www.getpostman.com/collections/dc8731aace792e95b8ef) is a link to the postman.app collection the last engineer was using to test the API routes.

+User Stories
+* As a user, I would like to assign a tag when I create a new article
+* As a user, I would like to add tags to articles
+* As a user, I would like to see tags displayed on articles
+* As a user, I would like to see one specific tag and all the articles that have been tagged with it

 #### Models

   * `author`